aws-samples/eks-workshop-v2/website/docs/networking/vpc-lattice/latticeabtesting.md

 ![Preview your application](assets/preview-app.png)

-Now, try to checkout multiple times: you will notice how the new feature will be available around 50% of the times: this is because Amazon VPC Lattice automatically redirects traffic to `checkout`and `checkoutv2`.
+Now, try to checkout multiple times: you will notice how the new feature will be available around 50% of the times: this is because Amazon VPC Lattice automatically redirects traffic to different versions of `checkout` microservice.
 This is because now the UI pod points to the Amazon VPC Lattice endpoint we created earlier whith the `HttpRoute`.